ashwaqahameddf/Assignment/README.txt

 Question No- 05
-You are given a .csv file which has been written in the following format COUNTRY,CAPITAL,POPULATION
+You are given a .csv file which has been written in the following format COUNTRY,CAPITAL,POPULATION,LANGUAGE
 Write a program which reads data from the .csv file and populates it into a .txt file in the form of sentences like:
-The capital of <COUNTRY> is <CAPITAL> with a population of <POPULATION>.
+The capital of <COUNTRY> is <CAPITAL> with a population of <POPULATION>and the

+language spoken is <LANGUAGE>

-My source code contains only one file,named as asn2_5.c and i have another data.csv file which contains data from which source code take inputs and stored in ash.c file.
+My source code contains only one file,named as asn3_5.c and i have another data_1.csv file which contains data from which source code take inputs and stored in ash2.c file.
 Instructions:
 compile: gcc asn2_5.c
 execute: ./a.out